Dave Willetts: Life and career

-In 2004, he appeared in the West End production of Ragtime alongside Maria Friedman.
+In 2004, he appeared in the London premiere and West End production of Ragtime as the Father alongside Maria Friedman.
 In December of the same year he appeared in Aladdin in Bromley.
 He has played the starring role of 'Adam Pontipee' in Seven Brides for Seven Brothers in the West End (2006). and the national tour in 2002.
 He then played the role of 'Emile de Becque' in a UK touring production of Rogers and Hammerstein's South Pacific, which toured the UK until July 2008.